robertleifke/runner/README.md

 # Runner 🏃

-An arbitrageur for Numo Engine to keep the discount factors in check with real world forex markets.
+A bot that keeps the discount factors of Numo Engines (e.g. USDT/fyUSDT pools) in check with real world FX markets using a fixed income arbitrage strategy.

 ## Build